 5.5.2 Monthly ARR Nominations

-Five (5) days prior to the start of each applicable Monthly TCR Auction Process, Eligible Entities may nominate in a single round process (i) NITS Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between their NITS Nomination Cap and ARRs associated with NITS Candidate ARRs and NITS Candidate LTCRs awarded in the Annual ARR Allocation process; (ii) FPTP Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between their FPTP Nomination Cap and ARRs associated with FPTP Candidate ARRs and FPTP Candidate LTCRs awarded in the Annual ARR Allocation process; (iii) GFA NITS Candidate ARRs in .1 MW increments along specific source to sink paths that total to no more than the difference between their GFA NITS Nomination Cap and ARRs associated with GFA NITS Candidate ARRs and GFA NITS Candidate LTCRs awarded in the Annual ARR Allocation process; and/or (iv) GFA FPTP Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between their GFA FPTP Nomination Cap and ARRs associated with GFA FPTP Candidate ARRs and GFA FPTP Candidate LTCRs awarded in the Annual ARR Allocation process.
+Five (5) days prior to the start of each applicable Monthly TCR Auction Process, Eligible Entities may nominate in a single round process (i) NITS Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between (1) their NITS Nomination Cap and (2) the sum of (a) awarded ARRs associated with NITS Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with NITS Candidate LTCRs in the annual allocation processes; (ii) FPTP Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between (1) their FPTP Nomination Cap and (2) the sum of (a) awarded ARRs associated with FPTP Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with FPTP Candidate LTCRs in the annual allocation processes; (iii) GFA NITS Candidate ARRs in .1 MW increments along specific source to sink paths that total to no more than the difference between (1) their GFA NITS Nomination Cap and (2) the sum of (a) awarded ARRs associated with GFA NITS Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with GFA NITS Candidate LTCRs in the annual allocation processes; and/or (iv) GFA FPTP Candidate ARRs in 0.1 MW increments along specific source to sink paths that total to no more than the difference between (1) their GFA FPTP Nomination Cap and (2) the sum of (a) awarded ARRs associated with GFA FPTP Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with GFA FPTP Candidate LTCRs in the annual allocation processes.
 Nominations occur separately for On-Peak and Off-Peak periods.
 Eligible Entities submit the following information:

 Source (valid candidate ARR source Settlement Location);